Silicon nitride based integrated photonic circuit to control a cold-atom source

 To use cold rubidium atom technologies for atomic clocks in space \cite{Aveline2020,Laurent2020}, for on board gravimetry \cite{Bidel2018,Bidel2020}, or microgravity experiments \cite{Geiger2011,Muntinga2013,Rudolph2015,Becker2018} a lot of effort has been made to develop and ruggedize the laser system needed to cool and manipulate atoms.
 There are two main approaches to generate laser light at 780~nm.
-One can use laser diodes in extended cavities at 780~nm with semiconductor amplifiers \cite{Schmidt2011,Schmidt2011b, Cheinet2006,Merlet2014,Zhang2018} or use the technique of frequency doubling of telecom lasers at 1.56~$\mu$m \cite{Lienhart2007,Carraz2009, Theron2015,Theron2017, Diboune2017,Dingjan2006, Nyman2006, Stern2009, Menoret2011}.
-Compared to direct emission combined with semiconductor amplifiers at 780~nm, this approach provides higher power \cite{Sane2012} and the whole system can be fully fiber based \cite{Leveque2014,Legg2017,Diboune2017}.
-Both systems need a free space optical system for routing and switching all the laser beams needed in the device.
-To minimize the free space laser system people have developed miniaturized optical benches using miniature optics and special bonding technology with volumes of 4.4~L \cite{hello_miniaturized_2025} and 23 L \cite{zhu_miniaturized_2024} but these sizes could be massively reduced when using a Photonic Integrated Circuit (PIC).
+One can use laser diodes in extended cavities at 780~nm with semiconductor amplifiers \cite{Schmidt2011,Schmidt2011b, Cheinet2006,Merlet2014,Zhang2018} or use frequency doubling of telecom lasers at 1.56~$\mu$m \cite{Lienhart2007,Carraz2009, Theron2015,Theron2017, Diboune2017,Dingjan2006, Nyman2006, Stern2009, Menoret2011}.
+Compared to direct emission at 780~nm, this approach provides higher power \cite{Sane2012} and the whole system can be fully fiber based \cite{Leveque2014,Legg2017,Diboune2017}.
+Both systems need a free space optical system for routing and switching the laser beams needed in the device.
+People have developed miniaturized optical benches using miniature optics and special bonding technology with volumes of 4.4~L \cite{hello_miniaturized_2025} and 23 L \cite{zhu_miniaturized_2024} but these sizes could be massively reduced when using a Photonic Integrated Circuit (PIC).
 A PIC is a chip-based circuit that routes, controls and manipulates light on a chip.